achaichai/dataOps/README.md

 where `INPUTFOLDER` is the dataset to update and `FOLDERS` is a list of folder names and sizes in MB to increase by in the same form as before.

-Finally, the dataset is backed up using:
+Finally, a dataset is backed up using:

 `backupData.py [--help] -i INPUTFOLDER -b BACKUPFOLDER`

 where `INPUTFOLDER` and `BACKUPFOLDER` are the input and backup folders, respectively.

-These utilities can be run with example options using `runGenerateData.sh`, `runUpdateData.sh`, and `runBackupData.sh`.
+These utilities can also be run with example options using `runGenerateData.sh`, `runUpdateData.sh`, and `runBackupData.sh`.
 An example master script calling all of these utilities in a processing chain can be run with `runAll.sh`.

 Enjoy!